-The 2022-23 Business Plan sets out the work we plan to do in the year ahead to contribute to the achievement of the strategic themes and outcomes and to demonstrate the impact of our work.
-The 2022-23 Business Plan has been drafted using the Outcome Based Accountability model, in line with the draft Programme for Government.
-The 2022-23 Business Plan also shows how we plan to achieve all of this while being cognisant of the continued demand for efficiencies on all public sector organisations including Non-Departmental Public Bodies and our aim to demonstrate value for money in all that we do.
+The 2023-24 Business Plan sets out the work we plan to do in the year ahead to contribute to the achievement of the strategic themes and outcomes and to demonstrate the impact of our work.
+The 2023-24 Business Plan has been drafted using the Outcome Based Accountability model, in line with the draft Programme for Government.
+The 2023-24 Business Plan also shows how we plan to achieve all of this while being cognisant of the continued demand for efficiencies on all public sector organisations including Non-Departmental Public Bodies and our aim to demonstrate value for money in all that we do.

 Part of ensuring that we can deliver on our Corporate Plan, and remain an effective Public Body, is the need to have the appropriate organisational resources in place.
-In 2021-22 NIJAC has successfully implemented the new staffing structure as recommended by the Business Consultancy Services (BCS) review in 2020-21.
-The review has enabled us to fully understand the skills and knowledge required of our people to deliver our business and build both capacity and resilience for the future.
+In 2022-23 NIJAC has successfully implemented the new staffing structure as recommended by the Business Consultancy Services (BCS) review in 2020-21.
+The review has enabled us to commit to targeted learning and development for all staff and Commissioners to ensure they have the skills and knowledge required to deliver our business and build both capacity and resilience for the future.